ProdigyView/Laravel-api-crud/README.md

 ### Model Mapping
 In some instances, you may want to map your models because:
-* Security to note expose the actual name of your models
+* Security to not expose the actual name of your models
 * You have models in funky places that do not follow a set structure

 Using a service provider, you can pass in paramters to and set the model map.
 For example: